Justin Torres

-Justin Torres (born 1980) is an American novelist and an Assistant Professor of English at University of California, Los Angeles.
-He won the First Novelist Award for his semi-autobiographical novel We the Animals which was also a Publishing Triangle Award finalist and a NAACP Image Award nominee.
-We the Animals has been adapted into a film and awarded the Next Innovator Prize at the Sundance Film Festival.
+Justin Torres (born 1980) is an American novelist and an associate professor of English at University of California, Los Angeles.
+He won the First Novelist Award for his semi-autobiographical debut novel We the Animals (2011), which was also an Edmund White Award finalist and an NAACP Image Award for Debut Author nominee.
+The novel has been adapted into a film of the same title and was awarded the Next Innovator Prize at the Sundance Film Festival.
+Torres' second novel, Blackouts, won the 2023 National Book Award for Fiction.

 Early life

 Justin Torres was born to a father of Puerto Rican descent and a mother of Italian and Irish descent.
-He was raised in Baldwinsville, New York as the youngest of three brothers.
+He was raised in Baldwinsville, New York, as the youngest of three brothers.
 Although his novel We the Animals is not an autobiography, Torres has said that the "hard facts" in the novel mirror his own life.
 City of God by Gil Cuadros, published in 1994, reportedly helped him to come out as gay.
-After leaving his family home, he attended New York University on scholarship but quickly dropped out.
-After a few years of moving around in the country and taking whatever job came, a friend invited him to sit in a writing course taught at The New School which motivated him to start writing seriously.
+After leaving his family home, Torres attended SUNY Purchase on scholarship but quickly dropped out.
+He spent a few years of moving around in the country and taking whatever job came, until a friend invited him to sit in a writing course taught at The New School, which motivated him to start writing seriously.